qurbat/upi-recon/README.md

 # upi-recon
 ![screenshot of upi-recon](https://i.imgur.com/GexQjBq.gif)

 A command line tool for UPI payment address discovery and reconnaissance.
+This project has been created to demonstrate the range of correlated information which can be extracted from a discrete data point.
+Various examples are provided of input data which can then be used to obtain the UPI payment addresses.

 ## Requirements
 `pip install -r requirements.txt`